PyCQA/flake8/docs/source/internal/utils.rst

 versions of Python and will handle both classes and functions that are used as plugins.
 Further, if the plugin is a class, it will strip the ``self`` argument so we can check the parameters of the plugin consistently.

+.. autofunction:: flake8.utils.parse_unified_diff

+In order to handle usage of :option:`flake8 --diff`, Flake8 needs to be able to parse the name of the files in the diff as well as the ranges indicated the sections that have been changed.
+This function either accepts the diff as an argument or reads the diff from standard-in.
+It then returns a dictionary with filenames as the keys and sets of line numbers as the value.